alphagov/gsp/README.md

 The platform manages the infrastructure that your application runs on and provides tooling for teams to build, deploy and manage their applications on that infrastructure.

-The platform is operated by [GDS Reliability Engineering](https://reliability-engineering.cloudapps.digital/) according to the [TechOps shared responsibility model](https://github.com/alphagov/gsp-team-manual/blob/master/docs/gsp-shared-responsiblity-model.md)
+The platform is operated by [GDS Reliability Engineering](https://reliability-engineering.cloudapps.digital/) according to the [Technology & Operations Shared Responsibility Model](https://reliability-engineering.cloudapps.digital/documentation/strategy-and-principles/techops-shared-responsibility-model.html)

 ## Who is the platform for?